 If your echocardiogram is normal, no further testing may be required.
 If the results are concerning, your cardiologist may recommend further tests.

-What are the types of Echo Test?
+What are the types of echo tests?

 These waves will be bounced off the heart structures and captured by the transducers.
 The computer attached to the transducer converts the echoed waves into images.
 The transducer is placed at various positions on the chest to view the heart from different directions.
 Relevant images are put together and a report is sent to your cardiologist.

-- Transesophageal Echocardiography (TEE):
+- Transesophageal echocardiography (TEE):

 It is done to get a more detailed picture of your heart.
 It may be advised to look for blood clots in the heart.
 A small transducer is attached to a flexible tube.

 The tube is guided from your mouth, down your throat, and into your esophagus.
 The heart functioning can be then assessed closely through the transducer.